dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 Before continuing, note the prompt for Azure Cloud Shell, `PS Azure:\>` , indicates your location as `Azure:\`.
 You can imagine this as the root directory of a file server, but instead of files, it holds hierarchy of *all your Azure resources*.
 You can type `Get-ChildItem` to see your subscription(s), and use `Set-Location <TAB>` to begin navigating that hierarchy. *But that is the subject of another tutorial.*

-If you try to to the code editor to save files in this starting location of `Azure:\`, you will get an error.
+If you try to use the code editor to save files in this starting location of `Azure:\`, you will get an error.
 Instead, type `cd ~\clouddrive` (that starts with the tilde character (~) at the top right of your keyboard, a symbol for your home directory) to navigate to your clouddrive, and type `pwd` (an alias of `Get-ChildItem`) to see your current location in the drive.

 ```ps
 cd ~\clouddrive